 NCUA’s primary areas of supervisory focus in 2017 are described below.

 Cybersecurity remains a key supervisory focus.
 NCUA will continue to carefully evaluate credit unions’ cybersecurity risk management practices.
-We encourage credit unions to use the Cybersecurity Assessment Tool (opens new window) to bolster their security and risk management processes.
+We encourage credit unions to use the Cybersecurity Assessment Tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to bolster their security and risk management processes.
 This tool was issued jointly with the other member agencies of the Federal Financial Institutions Examination Council.

 NCUA plans to increase our emphasis on cybersecurity by enhancing the examination focus with a structured assessment process.
 We anticipate completing this process by late 2017, and will keep credit union system stakeholders informed as changes occur.

 NCUA will continue to foster and facilitate sharing of best practices to strengthen credit unions’ existing cybersecurity programs.
 For more cybersecurity resources, visit NCUA’s Cybersecurity Resources website.

 NCUA remains vigilant in ensuring the credit union system is not used to launder money or finance criminal or terrorist activity.
 All federally insured credit unions must perform certain recordkeeping and reporting requirements under the Bank Secrecy Act.

 NCUA field staff are required to review credit unions’ compliance with the Bank Secrecy Act and to complete the related examination questionnaire at every examination.
 In 2017, NCUA field staff will focus on credit unions’ relationships with money services businesses (MSBs) and other accounts that may pose a higher risk for money laundering.